knittingirl/ChaoMI/README.md

 $ python3 run-locprivacy.py --subject opt --maxsample 1000000 --numruns 30
 ```

 The script will generate the results in the `data-LocPrivacy/` directory.
+The expected time to run the script with 1M samples is less than two minutes given the same number of cores as the number of runs.

 - **ePassport Privacy**